 Bake.
 On a prepared baking sheet or parchment paper, spread the granola onto a baking tray and mix it in an even layer.

 Finalize.
-Let the granola cool completely and top with your choice cranberries or dry fruit.
+Let the granola cool completely, and top it with your choice of cranberries or dry fruit.

 Store the granola in an airtight container at room temperature.